How to Maximize your Catering Budget: Pick the Right Catering Style for Your Event

 Catering Style: Live Chef Stations

-One thing to keep in mind (time to drop that other shoe) is the fact that this option can get quite expensive.
+One thing to keep in mind is the fact that this option can also get quite expensive.
 It requires a great deal of set up, preparation, and staffing.
 Plus, lines can get quite long, even with the fastest chefs, as each dish is prepared to order.
 Attendees get cranky waiting for food when they’d rather be jetting to the next session, or meeting up with that person they’ve been dying to finally connect with in person.

 How to maximize it:

 It’s hard to find ways to reduce cost on this one, but if there is any way at all, it would be to ensure that the food you’re serving is in season (even local, perhaps!), and is scheduled so that it doesn’t go into overtime for chefs.
-You might consider steering away from the classic carving stations and go with a fun taco station or bao station.
+You might consider steering away from the classic carving stations and go with a fun taco station instead.

 Catering Style: Buffet